BIO00066I Workshop 4

 • Would you prefer to do laboratory work, data analysis, or both?

-7.1 Consolodation exercises
+7.1 Consolidation exercises

 To consolidate, follow up on aspects of the previous workshops that you are unsure about.
 Try some different plots.
 Break the code, then try and fix it.